 However, making the search bar visible as a default, you can experience a higher conversion rate and an accelerated path to purchase.

-Faceted navigation leads to a 20% increase in conversion rates “when compared to hierarchy style and pull-down refinement style navigation systems.”
+Faceted search leads to a 20% increase in conversion rates “when compared to hierarchy style and pull-down refinement style navigation systems.”
 Better filters with facets, a quicker interface, and a well-optimized search all contribute to increased conversion rates.

 3.1.11 Natural Language Processing for Better Results